neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 ### Using a Hugging Face Dataset Identifier

-We can easily pass the `tweet_eval` Hugging Face dataset identifier to the script.
-Simply replace the `--task_name` argument with `--dataset_name tweet_eval --dataset_config_name emotion --input_column_names text --label_column_name label`.
-Since the TweetEval dataset contains multiple subsets (e.g. there is a subset that classifies text into an emoji), we pass the `--dataset_config_name` to specify the subset.
+We can pass the Hugging Face dataset identifier to the CLI with `--dataset_name tweet_eval --dataset_config_name emotion --input_column_names text --label_column_name label`.

+Since the TweetEval dataset contains multiple subsets (e.g. there is a subset that classifies text into an emoji), we pass the `--dataset_config_name` to specify the `emotion` subset.
 SparseML will then download the dataset from the Hugging Face hub and run training as before.

 Run the following to kick off the training process:
 ```